crypt0rr/kb/content/stuff/cheatsheets/defaultcreds/index.md

 ## Default Credentials Cheat Sheet

 One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password.

-A '**-**' means the field should be left blank.
+Blank username or password means you leave it blank when logging into the device.

 | productvendor                                        | username                   | password                                                        |
 | ---------------------------------------------------- | -------------------------- | --------------------------------------------------------------- |